transcom/mymove/docs/adr/0072-using-react-app-rewired.md

 * `+` *Allows engineering team to take ownership of the configuration for the client application.*
 * `-` *No wide-support from engineering team to maintain the build toolchain.*
+  * Without wide-support from engineering, the lack of configuration is a safer space to exist in for the project regardless of the benefits or responsibilities to leverage the build toolchain manually.
+* `-` *Removes the reliance on **Create-React-App** and **React-Scripts** to incorporate security fixes which have much larger teams dedicated to this.*
 * `-` *Breaks out of the update cycle for **Create-React-App** and **React-Scripts**.*
+  * The update cycle of **Create-React-App** and **React-Scripts** is one that is owned by their upstream development team.
+This cycle is a benefit to the MilMove engineering team as there are less dependencies that need to be managed by us.

 ### *Dynamically patch the configurations*